pingcap/docs-cn/.github/pull_request_template.md

 ### Which version does your change affect? <!--Required; write "N/A" if it is not applicable-->

 <!--Specify the version or versions that your change affect by adding a label at the right-hand side of this page. "dev" indicates the latest development version. "v3.0"/"v3.1"/"v2.1" indicates the documentation of TiDB 3.0/3.1-beta/2.1.
 If your change affects multiple versions, please update the documents for ALL the necessary versions.-->
+- [ ] Updated one version first.
+Will update other versions after I get two LGTMs.